Efficient computation of higher order cumulant tensors: Introduction

-It is easy to see that $K(\tau)$ is quadratic in $\tau$, and therefore its third and higher derivatives with respect to $\tau$ \cite{kendall1946advanced,lukacs1970characteristics} are zero.
+It is easy to see that $K(\tau)$ is quadratic in $\tau$, and therefore its third and higher derivatives with respect to $\tau$ are zero.
+As we will in the next section, this implies that cumulants of order greater than two are equal to zero.

 If data is characterised by a frequency distribution other than the multivariate normal distribution, the characteristic function may be expanded in more terms than quadratic, and cumulants of the order higher than two may have non-zero elements.
 This is why they are helpful in distinguishing between normally and non-normally distributed data or between data from different non-normal distributions.